Download History of the Community Foundation

 1914: The first community foundation formed in Cleveland, Ohio, by banker and lawyer Frederick H. Goff.
-Mr. Goff had a vision to pool the charitable resources of Cleveland’s philanthropists, living and dead, into a permanent endowment.
+Mr. Goff had a vision to pool the charitable resources of Cleveland’s philanthropists into a permanent endowment.
 Community leaders would then forever distribute the interest that the trust’s resources would accrue.
-And thus, formed the first community foundation.
+And, thus, formed the first community foundation.

 1921: Over 30 community foundations formed in the United States representing most major cities.